History of the Puerta del Sol: Esquilache Riots

 When in 1759 Charles III, then reigning in Naples, succeeded his brother Ferdinand VI on the Spanish throne, he was accompanied by several of the collaborators who had worked for him in the Italian kingdom.
 Among them was Leopoldo de Gregorio, Marquis of Esquilache, who held a position in Spain as a close advisor to the new King.
 Charles III commissioned him to carry out enlightened reforms in the capital.
 However, from the very first moments, the people of Madrid began to detest him, spreading rumors of accumulating rents, assigning important posts to his relatives and selling positions.
 One of Esquilache's sons went from captain to field marshal in one year.
 On March 10, 1766, by means of a Royal Decree, he ordered that chambergo hats and long capes be replaced by three-cornered hats.
 This clothing was considered very Spanish and this was considered a provocation.

 On March 23, 1766, during Palm Sunday, a man was walking through the door of Antón Martín and the guard arrested him.
 The intercepted man defended himself and soon a riot broke out and headed for the Puerta del Sol.
-The riot caused a crowd to gather in front of the Royal Palace the next day, and the nervousness caused the Walloon guards to shoot a woman.
+The riot caused a crowd to gather in front of the Royal Palace the next day, and the nervousness caused the Walloon Guards to shoot a woman.
 In retaliation, a guard was captured in the Calle Mayor.
-The situation became tense until the intermediation of uis Fernández de Córdoba y Spínola, Duke of Medinaceli, who went to the Puerta del Sol to parley with the rioters.
+The situation became tense until the intermediation of Luis Fernández de Córdoba y Spínola, Duke of Medinaceli, who went to the Puerta del Sol to parley with the rioters.
 It was finally agreed that Esquilache and his family would be banished, that the Walloon guards would leave the Court and that the people would dress according to their customs.
 Finally Charles III agreed, and Esquilache left the city with his family, ending the revolt.